-FiftyOne is rapidly growing.
-Sign up for the mailing list so we can keep you posted on new features as they come out!
+FiftyOne is growing!
+Sign up for the mailing list to learn about new features as they come out.

 You will need a working Python installation.
 FiftyOne currently requires Python 3.6 - 3.9.

 Although Python 3.9 is supported, note that some dependencies, notably

 scikit-learn, will need to be built from source.
 Also

 On Linux, we recommended installing Python through your system package manager

 (APT, YUM, etc.) if it is available.
 On other platforms, Python can be